dinahmaccodes/bitstra/README.md

-# Bitstra - Project Build Guide
+# Bitstra

+Bitstra is an open-source web platform that enables people—especially women—to buy mobile data, airtime, and pay utility bills using Bitcoin (Lightning).
+The project aims to reduce friction for everyday transactions and improve financial autonomy.

+## Why

+During protests and political unrest, activists and communities can have banking and payment accounts restricted or frozen.
+Many women across Africa are unbanked or have limited access to formal financial services and can lose access to accounts.
+Bitstra provides an alternative payment path so women can reliably pay for household needs—mobile data, airtime, and utility bills—helping them manage essential responsibilities for their families and communities.

+## How this helps women

+- Provides alternative payment rails for users without traditional banking access.
+- Reduces friction for routine purchases like airtime and data.
+- Encourages locally relevant integrations that support daily life and work.

-## Overview
+## What it is

-Bitstra is a Bitcoin Lightning Network payment application that enables users to pay for airtime, data plans, and utility bills in Nigeria.
-The project is built using React, TypeScript, Vite, TailwindCSS, and integrates with the Bitnob API for Bitcoin Lightning payments.
+- A React + TypeScript single-page application.
+- Built with Vite and styled with TailwindCSS and shadcn/ui components.
+- Integrates with a Lightning payment provider (see `src/lib/bitnob.ts`).

-## Architecture
+## Architecture - Current MVP Version

-The application follows a modern React architecture with the following key components:
+Bitstra follows a modern React architecture with the following key components:

 - **Frontend Framework**: React 18 with TypeScript
 - **Build Tool**: Vite with SWC for fast compilation